 Last April, students at Northwest Rankin High School in Mississippi attended a mandatory assembly featuring representatives from nearby Pinelake Baptist Church who told the students that they needed to accept Jesus in their lives.
 They even showed a video:

 In the video, two young men were interviewed who had once led “troubled” lives.
 To find hope, the men described various behaviors such as turning to drugs, sex, cutting, suicide, and the like.
 They then explained how turning to Jesus Christ solved their problems and recommended that other people turn to Jesus Christ as well.

-Even when students tried to leave the Performing Arts Building so they wouldn’t have to listen to the preaching, “faculty stood near the exit door, preventing students from leaving.”
+The American Humanist Association said at the time that when students tried to leave the Performing Arts Building so they wouldn’t have to listen to the preaching, they “were harassed by a principal and told to sit down.”

 The Appignani Humanist Legal Center of the AHA immediately sent the school a complaint letter (PDF).
 After not hearing back from the administration, they filed a lawsuit (PDF) against the school in which the extensive and jaw-dropping details about the assembly were listed in full.

 But why read that when you can just watch a video of the assembly taken by students?